SatinWukerORIG/wonderwall-prototype/README.md

 See the philosophy behind it: [basics.md](basics.md)

 # Run
+Notice: this project is still in planning phase, the code written in C++ is the testing prototype, in which I ignored code quality and efficiency.
+Apology.
+Yet, the code will eventually be written in rust, and the final prototype will be published around March 1st.

+Currently recruiting devs who are familiar with rust, optimization, code review, OR compiler development & LLVM!!!
+Please contact me on discord, SatinW#0572, or join the Rickroll progamming language official server.

 **All of the avaliable code is in the [src](/src) folder**

 *make:* `clang++ -Oz main.cpp -o wonderwall.out`